Marxism–Leninism: Socialism in one country (1928–1944)

 Beginning in 1928, Stalin's five-year plans for the national economy of the Soviet Union achieved the rapid industrialisation (coal, iron and steel, electricity and petroleum, among others) and the collectivisation of agriculture.
 It achieved 23.6% of collectivisation within two years (1930) and 98.0% of collectivisation within thirteen years (1941).
 As the revolutionary vanguard, the communist party organised Russian society to realise rapid industrialisation programs as defence against Western interference with socialism in Bolshevik Russia.
 The five-year plans were prepared in the 1920s whilst the Bolshevik government fought the internal Russian Civil War (1917–1922) and repelled the external Allied intervention to the Russian Civil War (1918–1925).
 Vast industrialisation was initiated mostly based with a focus on heavy industry.
+The Cultural revolution in the Soviet Union focused on restructuring culture and society.

 During the 1930s, the rapid industrialisation of the country accelerated the Soviet people's sociological transition from poverty to relative plenty when politically illiterate peasants passed from Tsarist serfdom to self-determination and became politically aware urban citizens.
 The Marxist–Leninist economic régime modernised Russia from the illiterate, peasant society characteristic of monarchy to the literate, socialist society of educated farmers and industrial workers.
 Industrialisation led to a massive urbanisation in the country.
 Unemployment was virtually eliminated in the country during the 1930s.
 However, this rapid industrialisation also resulted in the Soviet famine of 1930–1933 that killed millions.

 Social developments in the Soviet Union included the relinquishment of the relaxed social control and allowance of experimentation under Lenin to Stalin's promotion of a rigid and authoritarian society based upon discipline, mixing traditional Russian values with Stalin's interpretation of Marxism.
 Organised religion was repressed, especially minority religious groups.
 Education was transformed.
 Under Lenin, the education system allowed relaxed discipline in schools that became based upon Marxist theory, but Stalin reversed this in 1934 with a conservative approach taken with the reintroduction of formal learning, the use of examinations and grades, the assertion of full authority of the teacher and the introduction of school uniforms.
 Art and culture became strictly regulated under the principles of socialist realism and Russian traditions that Stalin admired were allowed to continue.